ThatMagicToast/ThatMagicToast/README.md

 ## Projects:

-Here are some of the projects I'm working on currently:

 - [**Mission-Indicator---Terminal**]: This is currently being worked on using VS Code on Arduino and PlatformIO to see if it functions as intended!
 - [**ThatMagicToast/Mission-Indicator-Colour-Prototype**]: This original draft I worked on has now been updated to the Terminal version for memory optimisation.
 - [**AcceleroWheel**]: This will be the optimised code of the evaluations on the original and optimisations to ensure they are maintained.